 This heart shaped necklace is made of 2 teardrops and a tight coil.

-Quilling can be used as a picture in itself (I generally place it in a shadowbox frame – follow this link and you can see a quilled butterfly I made for my grand niece http://cynchronicity.wordpress.com/2009/12/01/butterflies/) but it can also be used to make and adorn many other things.
-I’ve glued it to candles, vases, boxes, greeting cards, scrapbook pages, Christmas ornaments, Heidi Borchers’ water bottle bracelets, and made it into necklaces, brooches, and earrings among other things.
+You can use quilling as a picture in itself (I generally place it in a shadowbox frame – follow this link and you can see a quilled butterfly I made for my grand niece) but it can also be used to make and adorn many other things.
+I’ve glued it to candles, vases, boxes, greeting cards, scrapbook pages, Christmas ornaments, water bottle bracelets, and made it into jewelry among other things.

-If you have any questions about quilling, please feel free to contact me on Facebook under Cynthia Gagen or at my email address: email@example.com If you need any help finding any specific quilling supplies, please let me know and I’ll do my best to track some down for you.
+If you have any questions about quilling, please feel free to email me at : firstname.lastname@example.org.
+If you need any help finding any specific quilling supplies, please let me know.
+I’ll do my best to track some down for you.
 I have an excellent supplier right here in town now!